lonemathiasen/lonemathiasen.github.io/danseliste.md

 * Southern Gospel
 * Stand By Me
 * Storm And Stone
-* Summer In Ireland
+* Sunset Memories
 * Sunset Road
 * Sweet Sweet Smile
 * Texas Smile
-* That Honky Tonk Highway
+* That Missing Piece
-* The Galway Gathering
 * The Last Shanty
 * The Most Beautifuk Girl
 * Tickets To The Blues
 * Train Wreck
-* Un Poquito
 * Until The Dawn
 * Walking On The Moon
 * We Can't Wait